codas-hep/codas-hep.github.io/content/pages/application.md

 of the level of expertise in order to prepare the lectures and exercises of the school.**

    [Application form for CoDas-HEP (click to proceed)](https://docs.google.com/forms/d/1Ragq_2o0Ri47OGKTBwGqY5T2TCvVk0Xtcu_VZ_b5FJw/edit)

+Questions about the school or the application can be sent to [codas-hep@googlegroups.com](codas-hep@googlegroups.com).